microsoft/bond/README.md

 The core Bond library and most examples only require Boost headers.
 The pre-built libraries are only needed for unit tests and Python support.
-If Boost or Python libraries are not found on the system then some tests and examples will not be built.
+If Boost or Python libraries are not found on the system, then some tests and examples will not be built.

 In order to configure solution for Visual Studio 2013 run the following